dotarjun/CV-Project-React/README.md

-Sure, I'd be happy to help you generate a more complete README file for the CV Creator project built using Tailwind, Daisy UI, and React.
-Here's a template you can use, written in Markdown format:

 # CV Creator Project using Tailwind, Daisy UI, and React

 This project is a CV Creator built using Tailwind, Daisy UI, and React.
 It allows users to create and download a CV by filling out a form with their personal information, education, work experience, skills, and other relevant details.